DeluxeOwl/CTF_Writeups/Overpass/Overpass.md

 So it seems they use `ROT47`, we use [CyberChef](https://gchq.github.io/CyberChef/) to decrypt it
 ![](14.png)
 * * *
-Moving on, we try to find the automate build script, so we look in `/etc` for cron jobs and we find one:
+Moving on, we try to find the automatic build script, so we look in `/etc` for cron jobs and we find one:

 ![](15.png)